AhmadGoly/mycache/readme.txt

+### My Cache

-I'm using this path to store my cache files. don't explore it :p
+* I'm using this path to store my cache files. don't explore it :p